DataDog/documentation/content/en/agent/basic_agent_usage/windows.md

 ## Setup

 If you haven't installed the Datadog Agent yet, see below or the [in-app installation instructions][1].
-See the Agent Support Plat formsdocumentation for [supported OS versions][2].
+See the Agent Supported Platforms documentation for [supported OS versions][2].

 ### Installation